gurudharanidhar7/prohub/README.md

   b.clone the repository to you system using file->clone repository->github.com/Innovate3/prohub
   c.you can edit files even you are offline and once you are onine pull the commits and feth again 3.Comments are mandatory

+Our project name is prohub and we are going to work on it.
+After completion of the project we are going to have a party